vidister/gimp-web/content/tutorials/Tone_Mapping_Using_GIMP_Levels/index.md

 <ol style='max-width: 35rem;' markdown=1>

 1. **Download [tree.png](tree.png)**, which is a 16-bit integer sRGB image.
-High bit depth GIMP really is an "sRGB only" image editor, so it's best if you don't even try to edit in other RGB working spaces (if you prefer a larger RGB working space, my [patched version of GIMP uses the Rec.2020 color space instead of sRGB](http://ninedegreesbelow.com/photography/patch-gimp-in-prefix-for-artists.html)).
+High bit depth GIMP really is an "sRGB only" image editor, so it's best if you don't even try to edit in other RGB working spaces.

 2. **Open tree.png and convert it to 32-bit floating point linear precision**: Go to "Image/Precision", select "32-bit floating point", and when the Dither dialog pops up, select "Linear light".